Glorioso Miranda: Early life and education

-Training

-Miranda completed various courses locally and abroad, such as the Scout Ranger Regular Course and the Basic Airborne Course in the 1st Scout Ranger Regiment, the Intelligence Office Basic Course, the Commando Course at Commando Training Centre Royal Marines in the United Kingdom, the Infantry Officer Advance Course at Singapore, the Command General Staff Course at the Armed Forces of the Philippines Command and General Staff College, and the Joint & Combined Staff Officers Course.

 Military career

-Miranda became a battalion commander as he served as the commander of the 25th Infantry Battalion of the 10th Infantry Division, based within the Davao Region, and served as brigade commander of the 1002nd Infantry Brigade of the 10th Infantry Division, where he was promoted to the rank of Brigadier General.
-After, Miranda was named as the commander of the Armed Forces of the Philippines Command and General Staff College, where he earned his second star and became a Major General and served as the commander of the AFP General Headquarters & Headquarters Service Command (GHQ & HSC), both located in Camp Aguinaldo.

 Miranda became a division commander as he served as the commander of the 7th Infantry Division from April 2, 2014 to August 13, 2015, and was named as a unified command commander as he serves as the commander of the AFP Northern Luzon Command from August 13, 2015 to March 8, 2016.
 Miranda was named as the Vice Chief of Staff of the Armed Forces of the Philippines, the AFP's second highest position from March 8, 2016 to January 12, 2017.
 On December 7, 2016, 9 months after being named the Vice Chief of Staff, Lieutenant General Miranda served as the Commanding General of the Philippine Army until October 5, 2017.
 As the Army's commanding general, he spearheaded the army's modernization programs and created new doctrines within the modern battlefield.